NehaKhosla/cia_assesment/README.md

 Test execution results are generated in both text and HTML format.
 After running the tests, you can find the reports in the `target` directory:

-- `target/cucumber-reports/report.html`: HTML report containing test results.
+- `target/cucumber/report.html`: HTML report containing test results.
-- `target/cucumber-reports/cucumber.txt`: Plain text report.
+- `target/cucumber.json`: json report.